mpinar/MachineLearning/Coursework_Mert_Pinar.md

 ```
 > errorOnNNScaled -> 0.005775149777

-Since I have tested my MLP's performance with three inputs, I had to test it again with different input scheme.
-I chose to have six inputs.
-I have applied the same steps for six inputs;
+Since the MLP's performance is tested with three inputs, it is needed to be examine one more time with different input scheme.
+For this purpose, six inputs are chosen for application of same test steps as the following;
 ```r
 sixDsExchangeNeuralNet <- neuralnet(Output~FirstInput + SecondInput + ThirdInput + FourthInput + FifthInput + SixthInput, sixDsExchangeTrainingData, hidden = 2)